craig-willis/csdms-2022-tutorial/2-access.md

 ## Activity: Signing in to Whole Tale

 Go to https://dashboard.wholetale.org and select "Access Whole Tale":

 <img src="images/sign-in/landing_page.png" width=500>

-Type some part of the name of your institution such as "Urbana" and then select "Continue"
+Type some part of the name of your institution and then select "Continue"

 <img src="images/sign-in/organization_selection.png" width=500>

 If you've never accessed Whole Tale, you'll be prompted to authorize Whole Tale to access information about you via Globus Auth.
 Select "Allow" if you want to access Whole Tale:

 <img src="images/sign-in/consent.png" width=500>

 A note about what you are authorizing: